Skip to main content

 In combination, and with the knowledge of the dangers of concussions and frequency of an Football Head Injuries suffering a high school sports concussion, the conduct could rise to the level of recklessness to meet an immunity exception.

-Contact a Sports Injury Lawyer
+Considering a Sports Injury Lawsuit?

 Athletes assume certain inherent risks of injury, but that does not include claims where injury was caused by someone’s recklessness or a product defect that directly caused an accident and injury.